 The performance of the muon scouting stream was also measured by means of the dimuon mass resolution.
-Figure 13 shows mass resolutions measured for various SM resonances.
-The resolution was determined by fitting a signal-plus-background model to the dimuon mass spectrum in 2017 and 2018 data around known resonances, such as the η , φ , J/ψ , and Y, and then extracting the relative width of the peaks.
-The signal is modeled with the sum of a double-sided Crystal Ball (CB) function [72, 73] and a Gaussian function in a mass window of $\pm 5\%$ around the mean peak value, while the background is described by a third-order Bernstein polynomial.
+Fig. 13 shows mass resolutions measured for various SM resonances.
+The resolution was determined by fitting a signal-plus-background model to the dimuon mass spectrum in 2017 and 2018 data around known resonances, such as the η , φ , J/ ψ , and Y, and then extracting the relative width of the peaks.
+The signal is modeled with the sum of a double-sided Crystal Ball (CB) function [72,73] and a Gaussian function in a mass window of $\pm 5\%$ around the mean peak value, while the background is described by a third-order Bernstein polynomial.
 The signal resolution, estimated with the σ{CB} parameter of the Gaussian core of the CB function, is found to be $\approx 1.3\%$ and roughly independent of year, mass hypothesis, or detector region.
-The uncertainty in the resolution is evaluated as the variation introduced by alternative signal models, such as a double-Gaussian function, and measured to be 13-18% depending on the resonance.
-The mass resolution of scouting muons in the low- p{T} regime (the region of interest) is within 1% of the one obtained with offline muons, demonstrating the remarkable capabilities of data scouting in boosting the muon-based physics program of CMS.
+The uncertainty in the resolution is evaluated as the variation introduced by alternative signal models, such as a double-Gaussian function, and measured to be 13%-18% depending on the resonance.
+In the low- p_T regime (the region of interest) the absolute difference between the mass resolution of scouting muons and that of offline muons is less than 1%.
+This demonstrates the remarkable capabilities of data scouting in boosting the muon-based physics program of CMS.

-3.5 Physics results
+3.5.
+Physics results